 Based on where they come in the routine (after cleansing, before moisturizing) and what function they serve (targeted skincare needs besides simple hydration) serums and essences are very similar.
 If anything, they differ in texture.
 Serums are gooier and more concentrated, while essences are watered-down with a more fluid texture.

 Facial oils have taken over the spotlight.
-While many people are still skeptical about their use, these oils promise to treat different concerns while giving you your healthy glow back.
+While many people are still skeptical about their use, oils promise to treat different concerns while bringing your healthy glow back.

 With a rich, emollient texture - typically heavier than water-based serums – they provide a boost of nutrition and hydration.
 Thanks to the essential oils and plant extracts they contain, facial oils provide the skin with lipids which fortify the skin barrier.
 They are usually composed of one or more oils extracted from fruits, nuts and seeds.
 Depending on the type of formula, facial oils may have additional benefits besides nourishing and strengthening the skin barrier, such as anti-inflammatory or antioxidant properties.